Skip to content

 Bacterial Vaginosis (BV)

-Bacterial vaginosis (or BV for short) is not a sexually transmitted infection, but it can cause an increase in unpleasant smelling vaginal discharge.
-It may settle down on its own or vary through the monthly cycle but it can be treated with antibiotics.
+Bacterial vaginosis (BV) is not a sexually transmitted infection, but it can cause an increase in unpleasant smelling vaginal discharge.

 BV can be triggered by using scented bubble bath, shower gel or soaps, using vaginal deodorant or putting antiseptic liquids in the bath.
 Semen in the vagina after unprotected sex and hormone changes during the menstrual cycle might also play a part.
 Smokers are also more likely to get BV.